Rayhan133/Rogilipy/README.md

 ## About Rogilipy

 Homeopathy, also known as homeopathic medicine, which I have presented here as Rogilipy.Rogilipy is a pseudoscientific system of alternative medicine.It is a form of complementary and alternative medicine that uses very small amounts of natural substances, which in higher amounts may cause a disease or symptom.Rogilipy depends on 'let like be restored by like'.
-It was established by Samuel Hahnemann in the late eighteenth century, albeit comparative ideas existed before.
-Rogilipy became famous in the nineteenth century to a limited extent in light of its achievement in pestilences however declined during the greater part of the twentieth century.
+It was established by Samuel Hahnemann in the late eighteenth century, albeit comparative ideas existed before.Rogilipy became famous in the nineteenth century to a limited extent in light of its achievement in pestilences however declined during the greater part of the twentieth century.

 👍 Note: Click on the image and see this project in a short video.